64kramsystem/vga-passthrough/2_VGA_PASSTHROUGH_PROBLEMS.md

+# VGA Passthrough Problems

+It's quite common to hear that "VGA passthrough works perfectly".
+This section explains some important pitfalls, and gives food for thought.

-# A word of caution
+## A word of caution

 VGA passthrough is associated with "near-native" or "95%" performance.